ORDER OF BUSINESS

 and Lively Technical College Florida Transit Technician Program (FTTP).
 Summary: This MOU establishes a partnership between

-Lively Technical College and County to utilize Palm Tran’s maintenance
+Lively Technical College and County to utilize Palm Tran’s maintenance facilities

-skills in key areas of bus maintenance and operations at no cost to
+in key areas of bus maintenance and operations at no cost to County.
+Technicians and Trainees program participants

-participants may come from other Agencies outside of County.
-These Participants and Participating Agencies
+may come from other Agencies outside of County.

-will be required to sign a Release of Liability and Workers’ Compensation
+These Participants and Participating Agencies will be required to sign a

-Certification as a condition of participating in the program at Palm Tran.
-This requires Participants and their
+participating in the program at Palm Tran.

-Participating Agencies to release and hold harmless Palm Tran, County, and
+and hold harmless Palm Tran, County, and their respective officers, employees,

-their respective officers, employees, agents, and affiliates from any and all
+agents, and affiliates from any and all claims, liabilities, damages, or

-claims, liabilities, damages, or injuries (including death) that may arise out
+injuries (including death) that may arise out of or in connection with the

-presence at the Palm Tran Instruction Site.
+Participant’s attendance, participation, or presence at the Palm Tran

-all maintenance technicians attending training at Palm Tran’s Instruction Site
+attending training at Palm Tran’s Instruction Site are covered under the

-are covered under the Participating Agency’s workers’ compensation insurance
+Participating Agency’s workers’ compensation insurance policy during the entire

-policy during the entire duration of their training.
-Countywide (MM)
+duration of their training.
+Countywide

 DECEMBER 9, 2025